Danny-Devs/gitlify/docs/setup_guide.md

 # Development Setup Guide

-This guide will help you set up your development environment to work on the Gist of Git project.
+This guide will help you set up your development environment to work on the Gitlify project.

 ## Prerequisites